clabe-wekesa/image-area-calculator/README.md

 # Image Area Calculator

-This Python application provides a tool for calculating the real-world areas of contours in an image using a known object in the image for scaling.
-The application is built with OpenCV for image processing and includes functionality for converting PDF files to images if needed.
-Users can easily calculate areas in square centimeters by simply selecting points on an object of known length in the image.
+This Python application is a versatile tool designed for calculating the real-world areas of contours in an image by referencing a known object for scaling.
+Built with OpenCV for powerful image processing, this tool can handle both standard image files and PDFs (with automatic conversion to images if needed).
+Users can accurately measure areas in square centimeters by selecting points on an object of known length within the image.

+The application is fully command-line driven, making it ideal for automation, scripting, and integration into larger workflows.
+With just a few command-line options, users can specify input files, set image processing parameters, rotate images, and output the results to CSV files for further analysis.
+Whether you're working with scanned documents, photos, or any other images containing measurable objects, this tool offers a straightforward and efficient solution for area measurement.

 ### Purpose of the Package